 This loan program can be used to purchase or refinance several types of properties, including:

-This program allows self-employed borrowers to submit a profit and loss statement as proof of income.
+The P&L program allows self-employed borrowers to submit a profit and loss statement as proof of income.

 To qualify for this program, your DTI should be at most 50% or 55%.